imjoshellis/tokyonight.nvim/README.md

-A _heavily_ customized tokyonight theme because I'm not ready to write my own theme from scratch.
+A _heavily_ customized tokyonight theme because I'm really picky, but not ready to write my own theme from scratch.
 Forked from https://github.com/folke/tokyonight.nvim

 # 🏙 Tokyo Night